The shopaholic expat’s guide to online shopping in Singapore

 Here’s a list of local online shops that have our stamp of approval for the best shopping experience:

 The showroom effect.

 Online sizes are sometimes generic – ‘S’, ‘M’, ‘L’ and sometimes misleading – a UK ‘M’ could be a Singapore ‘L’.
-And with websites perpetuating their own different size charts and guides, it can get confusing find the right fit.
+And with websites perpetuating their own different size charts and guides, it can get confusing to find the right fit.
 But here’s a pro tip: Try to measure your body first, and then refer to the sizing guide of each product.
 Most retailers would put the measurements there, so you can save on additional shipping fees when you find the right size.

-You can go to local stores that carry the same clothes, try it on to see if it looks good and do a price check on your mobile.
+You can go to physical stores that carry the same clothes, try it on to see if it looks good and do a price check on your mobile phone.
 You can usually find cheaper prices online over brick-and-mortar establishments.